 Is there volunteering work available that does not require big money?
 Yes, but it often requires that the volunteers have some valuable skills and can handle their own transportation costs to the area they would be working.
 Usually there is little hand-holding, no airport pickups, no local transportation arranged.
 There are thousands of charities and organizations that are looking for help from passing travelers, and many are able to provide housing, meals and cover much of the living expenses for the volunteers.
 The volunteer, however, is expected to be an independent traveler that can take care of themselves in an exotic environment.

-The list below of eleven sites with non-profits requesting volunteers that cost very little or nothing to get involved with and help out:
+The list below of a dozen sites with non-profits requesting volunteers that cost very little or nothing to get involved with and help out:

 - Volunteer Work in Thailand -http://www.volunteerworkthailand.org/volunteer-thailand.php - a large list of non-profits are listed here from all over Thailand.
 Most are free, while some request reimbursement for visa fees or medical insurance.
 Almost all provide free housing and meals, and some actually pay the volunteers for the expenses they incurred in volunteering.